pasqal-io/qadence/docs/content/noisy_simulation.md

 print(f"Noisy density matrix = {run(circuit)}")  # markdown-exec: hide
 ```

-We can also apply noise with `set_noise` function that apply given noise to the whole object.
+We can also apply noise with the `set_noise` function that apply a given noise configuration to the whole object.

 ```python exec="on" source="material-block" session="noise" result="json"
 from qadence import DiffMode, NoiseHandler, QuantumModel